colindembovsky/colindembovsky.github.io/_posts/2021-11-10-actions-authenticate-to-azure-without-a-secret.markdown

 Deploying to Azure or other cloud providers from Actions requires that you authenticate to the provider.
 Not only do you have to authenticate, but the credential you use needs authorization to perform tasks in the cloud platform.

-For Azure, this is accomplished by creating a Service Principle (SPN) and then saving the credentials for that SPN to your GitHub repo (or organization) as a secret.
+For Azure, this is accomplished by creating a Service Principal (SPN) and then saving the credentials for that SPN to your GitHub repo (or organization) as a secret.
 The secret is then consumed by the `actions/login` [task](https://github.com/azure/login) to authenticate to Azure before you perform any other steps:

 ~~~json
 {% raw %}